salilab/actin_tutorial/doc/pmidesign.md

 of conformational states (in this case, the user may reformulate the representation by adding a state to the system).

-\image html analysis.png "Analysis pipeline.
+\image html analysis.png width=600px

+\par Analysis pipeline
 Analysis of sampling runs begins by filtering models that satisfy all input information.
 In step one, this set is split into two independent samples to assess the precision at which sampling is converged.
 If sampling has converged at a high enough precision, the resulting models can be assessed against the input information to identify potential multiple states.
 Resampling can be performed by either systematically or randomly excluding data sets and rerunning the simulation and sampling convergence algorithms.
 The models can then be assessed against data that was not used in modeling.
-Finally, the models are assessed for logical sense in answering the original biological question." width=600px
+Finally, the models are assessed for logical sense in answering the original biological question.

 Given a set of good-scoring models, we must first estimate the precision at which sampling found these most good-scoring solutions (sampling precision).